What happened to my Amiga?

 to make it fit better.
 I place the audio in connector on the front next to the parallel port switch.
 To

-protect the sampler from shortage I wrap it in heat-shrink tubing.
+protect the sampler from shortage I wrap it in a heat-shrink tube.

 The old PIC programmer was built into a connector cover.